Skip to main content

 “I suppose Her Highness is forgetting something.”
 Vamsi Gupta rose again.
 “What about an investigation?”

-“What investigation are you talking about Vamsi?”
+“What investigation are you talking about, Vamsi?”
 Niranjan Verma frowned at his words.

-“As the Minister of Defense don’t you think you should investigate this mysterious illness?
+“As the Minister of Defence,f don’t you think you should investigate this mysterious illness?
 Maybe his food was spiked by someone who would want him ill?”
 Vamsi Gupta raised his eyebrows as his bald head showed signs of precipitation.
 People were exchanging glances.
-Niranjan Verma eyed Maharani Priyambada who was frowning at the man’s words.
+Niranjan Verma eyed Maharani Priyambada, who was frowning at the man’s words.
 “Rajadhiraj should be informed.
 After all, he went to war where he was not needed and then Kumar Viraj…”

 “Enough!”
 Maharani Priyambada rose from her high chair as he stood silent.
 “For the past few weeks, I have been noticing this behaviour of yours.
 If you want to accuse me of spiking his food or playing a role to keep him ill, say it to my face.
-Don’t you dare accuse my people ever again for being disloyal to the throne!
+Don’t you dare accuse my people ever again of being disloyal to the throne!
 Especially the man you named almost died in the same mission.”
 Maharani Priyambada exhaled.
 “If you have a problem with me, address it, and if you can’t, then resign.”
 She walked away as the ministers started talking.
 The rumour mills were indeed disturbing.
-Everyone knew Kumar Viraj was a friend to the previous royals, Were Vamsi Gupta’s accusations truly that baseless?
+Everyone knew Kumar Viraj was a friend to the previous royals.
+Were Vamsi Gupta’s accusations truly that baseless?
 And who didn’t like power and the throne?
 Maybe the princess of Neelambargarh got a taste of heaven and wanted more?
 Should Suryapali truly be informed of their heir’s safety issues?

 “Who is she to make me resign?
 I will write to Rajadhiraja immediately.”
 Vamsi Gupta frowned.

 “Vamsi.”
 Niranjan Verma held his shoulder in a friendly way as he spoke, dragging Vamsi Gupta away from the prying eyes of the Neelambargarhi ministers.
 “I hope you remember that Neelambargarh is an autonomous state as declared by Rajadhiraja himself.
-It doesn’t run under Suryapali but it's heir apparent.
+It doesn’t run under Suryapali, but it's heir apparent.
 They are allies.
 And as for Maharani Priyambada, at her age, she is more than capable of handling things efficiently.
 Adhiraja has faith in her.”

 “Oh, the Adhiraja played a good political move, and now these people have done some black magic on him!
 Oh, and I know why you are taking her side.
 I guess the visit from her was fruitful in some way.
 Are you eyeing my chair too?”
 He retorted and left.
 Niranjan Verma shook his head and sighed.
-The man was blind with hatred and prejudice he couldn’t remove.
+The man was blind with hatred and prejudice that he couldn’t remove.

 “Did I sleep too late?”
 His voice was still croaking.
 It made him cough a little.